Our Impact

 There’s a rising demand for greater access to afterschool and summer programs helping youth:

-• Improve grades and self-confidence
+• Improve self-confidence and self-efficacy

 • Increase attendance rates, graduation rates, and positive feelings about school